 AUS offers graduate students two types of on-campus employment: graduate assistantships and graduate work-study positions.
 Assistantships are available to qualified graduate students and are competitively awarded and merit based.

 A variety of student work-study opportunities are available through specific departments, graduate programs and AUS internal research grants to faculty members.

-Information on eligibility and application guidelines is available at www.aus.edu/gpr/graduate/ or in section 4.0 Graduate Student Employment Opportunities in the Graduate Student Handbook section at the end of this catalog.
+Information on eligibility and application guidelines is available at www.aus.edu/academic/gup/graduate/ Graduate Student Employment/ or in section 4.0 Graduate Student Employment Opportunities in the Graduate Student Handbook section at the end of this catalog.